 We also share data with our company's subsidiaries and affiliates globally, or store that data with them when required to by law or to respond to a legal process, to respond to a complaint or security request.

 9. Transfers to other countries

 We may transfer the personal information we collect about you through the website to countries that may not have the same data protection laws as the country in which you initially provided the information.
 When we transfer your information to other countries, we will protect that information as described in this Privacy Statement.
-In particular, we will base such data transfers on adequate standards such as data protection clauses approved by the European Commission or the US-EU Privacy Shield, as applicable.
+In particular, we will base such data transfers on adequate standards such as the latest standard contractual clauses (SCCs) approved by the European Commission.
 You may receive a copy of the clauses by contacting us as described above (see section 2).

 10. Your Rights and how to exercise them